 - From ALL colleges and universities you previously attended

-- Official score reports from any exams you may have completed for college credit, including but not limited to AP, CLEP, and DSST
+- Official score reports from any exams you may have completed for college credit, including but not limited to AP, AICE, CLEP, and DSST

 - Official high school transcript if you took two years of the same foreign language

 - This is one way of satisfying the Foreign Language Admissions Requirement, a necessary step to declare your College of Business major.
 Failure to submit proof of foreign language will prohibit declaring any College of Business major.
+(FLENT is not required for second bachelor's students.)

 Congratulations!
 Your acceptance letter contains information about your next steps to “Get Owl Done.”
 Misplaced your letter?
 The information can also be found on the accepted student’s webpage.
-The following steps highlight information that will be particularly useful in getting you ready to register for classes.
+The following steps highlight information that will be particularly useful in getting ready to register for classes.

 Step 4: Activate your MyFAU account.